Negotiating the Property Sale

 Preparing for the settlement of the property sale

-The settlement date is the date on which the balance of the purchase price is made and the title to the property is transferred to the purchaser.
+The settlement date is the date on which the balance of the purchase price is paid and the title to the property is transferred to the purchaser.
 Here are some things to consider about the settlement of your property sale:

 - The conveyancer or solicitor for the seller will prepare a transfer of title documents and settlement statements